 Welcome to the SPH Writing & Career Services office, a resource for School of Public Health current students and alumni to improve their writing and develop their career narrative.

-Here you can read an FAQ to find out what kinds of help we offer, make an appointment using our webform (see below) or check out this month's Workshop schedule.
+Here you can read an FAQ to find out what kinds of help we offer, make an appointment using our webform (see below) or find out what we've got planned.
 You’ll also get our recommendations for career websites, helpful articles, and other good sources of information – because not everything on the Internet is created equal, and sorting out the bad from the good can be a full-time job.

 Newflash!
 We've got a Bright Shiny New "Don't Fear the Career" podcast episode featuring Anthony, Katie and An, sharing their insights about getting the most out of grad school.
 Check it out wherever you get your podcasts!
 Except for Podbean!
 Because we're not on that one!

 Below is a list of other features and resources we've developed just for our students: